Create an Azure Storage account

 Note: If you don't see Storage accounts, select All services from the top of the menu, find it in the full list, and star it to dock it in your menu bar.

 Click either + Add or Create Storage Accounts to create a new account.

 Fill in a Name for your storage account and the Resource group.

 Note the storage account name must be globally unique, so just add some random numbers to the end if the name you want is taken.
-Everything else can be left at the default value.

 When account creation is complete, you will get a notification (the bell icon in the top menu bar).

 Click Go to resource.